karthikprabu810/OCR/ocrApplication/README.md

 The Similarity Analysis Module leverages multiple text similarity metrics and embedding techniques to evaluate OCR accuracy comprehensively.
 This module allows for a detailed comparison of OCR outputs, ensuring the system can assess recognition quality from various perspectives.
 The following metrics and techniques are implemented:

-##### Character-level metrics
+**Character-level metrics**

-1) Levenshtein Distance: Measures the minimum number of character edits (insertions, deletions, substitutions) required to transform one string into another.
+- Levenshtein Distance: Measures the minimum number of character edits (insertions, deletions, substitutions) required to transform one string into another.

-2) Jaro-Winkler Similarity: A string comparison algorithm that focuses on matching characters while accounting for transpositions.
+- Jaro-Winkler Similarity: A string comparison algorithm that focuses on matching characters while accounting for transpositions.

-##### Word-level metrics
+**Word-level metrics**

-1) Cosine Similarity: Measures the cosine of the angle between two word vectors, useful for comparing documents based on word frequency distributions.
+- Cosine Similarity: Measures the cosine of the angle between two word vectors, useful for comparing documents based on word frequency distributions.

-2) Jaccard Similarity: Calculates the ratio of the intersection over the union of two sets (e.g., sets of words), assessing the overlap between texts.
+- Jaccard Similarity: Calculates the ratio of the intersection over the union of two sets (e.g., sets of words), assessing the overlap between texts.

-##### Embedding-based analysis:
+**Embedding-based analysis**

 Word Frequency Vectors: Represents each word in a text as a vector, with the frequency of occurrence providing weight.

-##### Cluster-based analysis:
+**Cluster-based analysis**

 This technique extracts features from images (e.g., visual characteristics) and groups similar images into clusters.
 This is useful for identifying patterns, organizing OCR outputs, and grouping similar documents or pages.

-###### Visual Characteristics for Feature Extraction
+**Visual Characteristics for Feature Extraction**

 The following visual attributes are extracted to assess OCR accuracy: